15 Young Adult Enemies To Lovers Books You Must Read

 15 Young Adult Enemies To Lovers Books (YA Romance)

 Most of the relationships start with hating or bullying each other.
-This type of relationship is so strong because both couples know each other’s negative behavior and accept it.
-Now I will review 15 young adult enemies to lovers books for you.
-Let’s go!
+This type of relationship is so strong because both couples know and accept each other’s negative behavior.
+I will talk about 15 young adult enemies to lovers books for you.
+They can serve as a backdrop to explore topics like bullying, peer pressure, societal expectations, etc. Let’s go!

 1. The Bridge Kingdom

 This book follows a girl (Lara) who has been training her whole life to kill off the king of a rival kingdom.
 Lara marries him all with the plot to kill him, and he has no idea.
-There are sub tropes under enemies to lovers, where one of them is pretending to be in a relationship with the other to get close to them or kill them.
+There are sub-tropes under enemies to lovers, where one is pretending to be in a relationship with the other to get close to or kill them.

 The angst that it gives is on another level.
 King Aren has 13 daughters, and no one knows about these daughters.
 Everybody thinks he has one daughter.
-Everybody thinks this daughter is being raised in secret so no one can assassinate her not to give her a rift between these two kingdoms building an alliance through this marriage.
+Everybody thinks this daughter is being raised in secret so no one can assassinate her, not to create a rift between these two kingdoms, building an alliance through this marriage.

-Lara knows he’s roughly her age, and he got to be king after his parents died.
+Lara knows he’s roughly her age and became king after his parents died.
 So she gets sent into the kingdom to infiltrate them and her whole life.
 She has been told that the Bridge Kingdom is terrible, that they control their lives, and that her country suffers from the rich kingdom.
-So she believes these people are demons.
-This book has a lot of fun banter with slow-burn enemies to lovers romance between these two characters.
+So, she believes these people are demons.
+This book has a lot of fun banter with slow-burn enemies-to-lovers romance between these two characters.

 The Bridge Kingdom